-7. Student Finance England provides a practitioners' helpline for detailed information about policy, regulations or for help with more complex questions about assessment, eligibility or circumstance.
+- 6. Information on the changed eligibility requirements for Home fee status and undergraduate, postgraduate and further education financial support from Student Finance England for the 2021-22 academic year, is available on the Gov.uk website. - 7.
+Student Finance England also provides a practitioners' helpline for detailed information about policy, regulations or for help with more complex questions about assessment, eligibility or circumstance.
 If you are unsure whether an individual student meets the eligibility requirements as set out in paragraphs 1 to 6 of this annex, call the practitioners' helpline on 0300 100 0618.
-If Student Finance England states that the student is eligible, this means that the student is also regarded as 'Home and EU' for HESES purposes.
+If Student Finance England states that the student is eligible, this means that the student is also regarded as 'Home fee' for HESES purposes. - 8.
+Further policy information and guidance are also available from the Student Finance England practitioners website.